Greek War of Independence: Massacres

-Almost as soon as the revolution began, there were large scale massacres of civilians by both Greek revolutionaries and Ottoman authorities.
-Greek revolutionaries massacred Jews, Muslims, and Christians suspected of Ottoman sympathies alike, mainly in the Peloponnese and Attica where Greek forces were dominant.
-The Turks massacred Greeks identified with the revolution, especially in Anatolia, Crete, Constantinople, Cyprus, Macedonia and the Aegean islands.
-They also massacred unarmed Greeks in places which did not revolt, as in Smyrna and Constantinople.
+Almost as soon as the revolution began, there were several massacres of civilians by both Greek revolutionaries and Ottoman forces.
+The revolutionaries massacred Jews, Muslims and Christians alike suspected of pro-Ottoman sympathies, mainly in the Peloponnese and Attica, where ethnic Greeks were dominant.
+Ottoman forces massacred Greeks suspected of supporting the revolutionaries, especially in Anatolia, Crete, Cyprus, Macedonia and the Aegean islands.
+They also massacred Greeks in areas which did not revolt, as in Smyrna and in Constantinople.

-Some of the more infamous atrocities include the Chios Massacre, the Constantinople Massacre, the Destruction of Psara, Massacre of Samothrace (1821), Kasos Massacre, Naousa massacre, Third siege of Missolonghi, the massacres following the Tripolitsa Massacre, and the Navarino Massacre.
+Some of the more infamous atrocities include the massacres at Chios and Constantinople, the destruction of Psara, massacre of Samothrace, Kasos Massacre, Naousa massacre, third siege of Missolonghi, Tripolitsa Massacre and Navarino Massacre.
 There is debate among scholars over whether the massacres committed by the Greeks should be regarded as a response to prior events (such as the massacre of the Greeks of Tripoli, after the failed Orlov Revolt of 1770 and the destruction of the Sacred Band) or as separate atrocities, which started simultaneously with the outbreak of the revolt.

 During the war, tens of thousands of Greek civilians were killed, left to die or taken into slavery.
 Most of the Greeks in the Greek quarter of Constantinople were massacred.
 A large number of Christian clergymen were also killed, including the Ecumenical Patriarch Gregory V.

 Sometimes marked as allies of the Turks in the Peloponnese, Jewish settlements were also massacred by Greek revolutionaries; Steve Bowman argues that the tragedy may have been more a side-effect of the butchering of the Turks of Tripolis, the last Ottoman stronghold in the South, where the Jews had taken refuge from the fighting, than a specific action against Jews as such.
 Many Jews around Greece and throughout Europe were supporters of the Greek revolt, using their resources to loan substantial amounts to the newly formed Greek government.
 In turn, the success of the Greek Revolution was to stimulate the incipient stirrings of Jewish nationalism, later called Zionism.

+According to historian Yanni Kotsonis, the revolution was demographic in nature—"novel and shocking violence" was visited throughout the area and "destroyed an entire category of population", which was "not an unintended consequence; it was the goal of the warfare".